"The most valuable of all talents is that of never using two words when one will do." -Thomas Jefferson

 "I have only made this letter rather long because I have not had time to make it shorter" -B. Pascal

-[*This scenario actually has some basis in reality: in 2011, Pechenik and I initiated a website to publish student-generated RFBs.
+[*In 2011, Pechenik and I initiated a website to publish student-generated RFBs.
 I will select one or two each semester to be considered for publication.
 If your writing assignment is selected, your work could wind up published online!]

 Writing this type of critical commentary about a research article might appear simple.
 Unlike with a comprehensive "term paper," I am not requiring that you summarize many things that are known about an area of biology.
 Instead, your job is to clearly explain how something is known: the scientific process as revealed that led to conclusions in a piece of research that is interesting to you.
 Explaining science well requires that you master a number of skills, for example: